Postcolonial international relations: Beyond Said

 Edward Said influenced various postcolonial scholars who were later informed by his works to further criticize mainstream IR.

-Homi Kharshedji Bhabha is an Indian scholar and critical theorist.
+Homi K. Bhabha is an Indian scholar and critical theorist.
 In a 1995 Artforum interview, Bhabha noted that Said was the writer who most influenced his work.
 But despite his praise, Bhabha considered Said's interpretation of Orientalism overly unifying; thus, he amended the concept to be "ruptured and hybrid."
 Bhabha's central idea of hybridity built upon his criticism of Said to assert that cultures are not discrete phenomena; instead, they are always changing and in contact with one another.
 David Huddart writes that hybridity goes beyond the postcolonial and exhibits implications for discourses of nationalism.
 Bhabha uses hybridity to "complicate divisions between Western and non-Western identities."
 While mainstream IR adheres to the common definition of the nation-state, Bhabha built upon Said to reject "the well-defined and stable identity associated with the national form."

 Other scholars arrived at their theories irrespective of Said.
 Nevertheless, some postcolonialists argue that his work combines with other scholars to fill the gaps in postcolonial IR discourse.

-Valentin-Yves Mudimbe is a Congolese French philosopher and historian.
+V. Y. Mudimbe is a Congolese French philosopher and historian.
 Ali Mazrui writes that Mudimbe's central thesis is about the invention of Africa whereas Said's is about the invention of the Orient.
 Despite arising from distinct origins, both scholars challenge the benevolence of Western epistemology while applying it to different global contexts.
 To Said, Orientalism is "a discipline representing institutionalized Western knowledge of the Orient."41 Meanwhile, in The Invention of Africa, Mudimbe states that "Western interpreters [...] have been using categories and conceptual systems which depend on a Western epistemological order."
 Power dynamics in mainstream IR depend heavily on the state's preferences and capabilities.
 Mudimbe, like Said, asserts that power is instead situated within knowledge; the latter derives from Western Enlightenment and related modes of inquiry.